skit-ai/Map-Mix/README.md

 # Map-Mix

-The official implementation of the method discussed in the paper **Improving Spoken Language Identification with Map-Mix**.
+The official implementation of the method discussed in the paper **Improving Spoken Language Identification with Map-Mix**(submitted to ICASSP 2023).